zulip/zulip/docs/dev-remote.md

 After you have connected to your remote server, you need to install the development environment.

-If Zulip dev will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you need to.

 ## Running the development server

-Once you have set up the development environment, you can start up the development instance of zulip with the following command in the directory where you cloned zulip:
+Once you have set up the development environment, you can start up the development instance of Zulip with the following command in the directory where you cloned Zulip:

 ```
 ./tools/run-dev.py --interface=''
 ```

-This will start up zulip on port 9991.
-You can then navigate to http://<REMOTE_IP>:9991 and you should see something like [(this screenshot of the Zulip dev environment)](https://raw.githubusercontent.com/zulip/zulip/master/docs/images/zulip-dev.png).
+This will start up the Zulip server on port 9991.
+You can then navigate to http://<REMOTE_IP>:9991 and you should see something like [(this screenshot of the Zulip development environment)](https://raw.githubusercontent.com/zulip/zulip/master/docs/images/zulip-dev.png).

-![Image of Zulip dev
+![Image of Zulip development
 environment](https://raw.githubusercontent.com/zulip/zulip/master/docs/images/zulip-dev.png)

 You can [port
 forward](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) using
-ssh instead of running the dev env on an exposed interface.
+ssh instead of running the development environment on an exposed interface.

 For more information, see [Using the development environment][rtd-using-dev-env].

-## Making changes to code on your remote dev server
+## Making changes to code on your remote development server

-To see changes on your remote dev server, you need to do one of the following:
+To see changes on your remote development server, you need to do one of the following:

 * [Edit locally](#editing-locally): Clone Zulip code to your computer and then use your favorite editor to make changes.
-When you want to see changes on your remote dev instance, sync with Git.
+When you want to see changes on your remote Zulip development instance, sync with Git.
-* [Edit remotely](#editing-remotely): Edit code directly on your remote Zulip dev instance using a [Web-based IDE](#web-based-ide) (recommended for beginners) or a [command line editor](#command-line-editors).
+* [Edit remotely](#editing-remotely): Edit code directly on your remote Zulip development instance using a [Web-based IDE](#web-based-ide) (recommended for beginners) or a [command line editor](#command-line-editors).

 #### Editing locally